• Skip to primary navigation

 PNC Bank’s combines checking and savings in a product called Virtual Wallet.
 So what exactly is a Virtual Wallet?
 Here's what you need to know about it.

-To avoid the $7/month fee in the basic Virtual Wallet checking account, you’ll need to do $500/month in qualifying deposits, maintain a $500 balance, or be at least 62 years old.
+To avoid the $7/month fee in the basic Virtual Wallet checking account, you’ll need to do $500/month in qualifying direct deposits, maintain a $500 balance, or be at least 62 years old.

 Relationship Benefits